thejano/laravel-filterable/README.md

 ```
 <br>

-If you pass Filterable class as 1st parameter, under the hood the package will handle it for you and ignore the `request`.
+If you pass Filterable class as 1st parameter, under the hood the package will handle it for you and ignore the `$request` variable and uses the `request()` helper function.
 Let's check the code below.
 ```php
 <?php